State Guide

 Akron

-Summit County Public Health is the licensing authority — efficient pre-operational inspection scheduling and moderate fees ($135 high-risk, $67.50 low-risk).
+Summit County Public Health is the licensing authority — efficient pre-operational inspection scheduling and published fees of $358 high-risk / $193 low-risk on the 2026 schedule, both including the $28 state fee.
 Lock 3 summer events, the University of Akron campus, and the brewery scene around the Akron-Canton corridor support a healthy weekend circuit.
 Less saturated than Columbus or Cleveland.

 From Experience